oban-bg/oban/guides/learning/periodic_jobs.md

 one-time scheduled jobs, periodic jobs repeat automatically without requiring you to insert new jobs after each execution.

-Oban uses a [cron plugin](`Oban.Plugins.Cron`) to manage these recurring jobs, allowing you to define schedules using familiar cron syntax.
+Oban uses the [Cron](`Oban.Cron`) module to manage these recurring jobs, allowing you to define schedules using familiar cron syntax.

 ## Setting Up Periodic Jobs